 - Determine the location, date, and time of each CPR meeting with the Recipient.
-Meetings may take place at the CEC, another location or remotely. - Send the Recipient the meeting agenda and a list of expected participants in advance of each CPR.
-If applicable, the agenda shall include a discussion on both match funding and permits. - Conduct and make a record of each CPR meeting. - Determine whether to continue the project, and if continuing, whether or not modifications are needed to the tasks, schedule, products, and/or budget for the remainder of the Agreement.
+These meetings generally take place at the CEC, but they may take place at another location or remotely. - Send the Recipient the CPR meeting agenda and a list of expected participants in advance of each CPR.
+If applicable, the agenda shall include a discussion on both match funding and permits. - Conduct and make a record of each CPR meeting.
+Prepare a schedule for providing the written determination described below. - Determine whether to continue the project, and if continuing, whether or not modifications are needed to the tasks, schedule, products, and/or budget for the remainder of the Agreement.
 Modifications to the Agreement may require a formal amendment (please see section 8 of the Terms and Conditions).
-If the CAM concludes that satisfactory progress is not being made, this conclusion will be referred to the Lead Commissioner for Transportation for his or her concurrence. - Inform the Recipient when the CAM expects to send a written determination. - Provide the Recipient with a written determination.
-The written determination may include a requirement for the Recipient to revise one or more product(s) that were included in the CPR.
+If the CAM concludes that satisfactory progress is not being made, this conclusion will be referred to the Lead Commissioner for Transportation for his or her concurrence. - Provide the Recipient with a written determination in accordance with the schedule.
+The written response may include a requirement for the Recipient to revise one or more product(s) that were included in the CPR.

-- Prepare a CPR Report for each CPR that discusses the progress of the Agreement toward achieving its goals and objectives.
+Prepare a CPR Report for each CPR that discusses the progress of the Agreement toward achieving its goals and objectives.
 This report shall include recommendations and conclusions regarding continued work of the projects.
 This report shall be submitted along with any other products identified in this scope of work.
-The Recipient shall submit these documents to the CAM and any other designated reviewers at least 15 working days in advance of each CPR meeting. - Present the required information at each CPR meeting and participate in a discussion about the Agreement.
+The Recipient shall submit these documents to the CAM and any other designated reviewers at least 15 working days in advance of each CPR meeting.
+Present the required information at each CPR meeting and participate in a discussion about the Agreement.